Department of Earth Sciences

 Pennsylvania

-This fall, geology students travelled across Pennsylvania, examining the impact of Pleistocene glaciers on the landscape.
-In the photo above, students are standing on a diabase sill that is exposed along the banks of the Susquehanna River near Three Mile Island.
+The geomorphology class travels across Pennsylvania examining the impact of Pleistocene glaciers on the landscape.
+In this photo, students are standing on a diabase sill that is exposed along the banks of the Susquehanna River near Three Mile Island.
 The landforms of the surrounding area (including water gaps, river terraces, and potholes) are the result of the interplay between melting glaciers and the underlying rock.

-Geology students recently returned from field trips to the Bear Valley (PA) and Hudson Valley region of New York.
-Shown above, students are standing on vertical beds of Becraft Limestone deposited during the lower Devonian (~400 million years ago).
+Students in classes such as Structural Geology and Sedimentaiton and Stratigraphy take field trips to Bear Valley in PA and the Hudson Valley of New York.
+Students are standing on vertical beds of Becraft Limestone deposited during the lower Devonian (~400 million years ago).
 Students mapped contacts between various formational units and created a map to be used in a cross-sectional interpretation of a fold and thrust belt environment.